libsdl-org/SDL/docs/README-migration.md

 for the driver named "opengl" or whatnot.
 SDL_GetRenderDriver() has been added for this functionality, which returns only the name of the driver.

-Additionally, SDL_CreateRenderer()'s second argument is no longer an integer index, but a `const char *` representing a renderer's name; if you were just using a for-loop to find which index is the "opengl" or whatnot driver, you can just pass that string directly here, now.
+SDL_CreateRenderer()'s second argument is no longer an integer index, but a `const char *` representing a renderer's name; if you were just using a for-loop to find which index is the "opengl" or whatnot driver, you can just pass that string directly here, now.
 Passing NULL is the same as passing -1 here in SDL2, to signify you want SDL to decide for you.

+SDL_CreateRenderer()'s flags parameter has been removed.
+See specific flags below for how to achieve the same functionality in SDL 3.0.

 SDL_CreateWindowAndRenderer() now takes the window title as the first parameter.